skywind3000/vim-proposal/popup_window.md

 - erase a rectangle of text.
 - command `redrawoverlay` to update the overlay (it uses double buffer to prevent flicker).

+With these primitive APIs, user can draw what ever they like on the overlay buffer.

 ## Overlay Panes

 Overlay panes is an abstraction of the popup windows, it consists of: